Alice1nCradle/CTFShow-Web/README.md

 # CTFShow-Web
-The collection of CTFShow-Web's writeup, environment and attachment.
+The collection of CTFShow-Web's writeup and attachment.

 ## Web入门